HAOHUAC/QuakeText_classifier_ner/README.md

 The classifier and the NER model will run in two different environments

-. /Classifier and . /Classifier_model are used in the following environment：classifier_env.yaml
+./Classifier and ./Classifier_model will be run in environment classifier_env.yaml

-. /NER and . /NER_model are used in the following environment：ner_env.yaml
+./NER and ./NER_model will be run in environment ner_env.yaml
 ## ./Classifier
 These files take the acquired social media data and categorise it using classifiers and save the disaster related data into json files.
 ### json2tsv.py